 Equipment: Itemize equipment with costs.
 Permanent equipment is defined as an item whose primary function is related to the research project, and ordinarily has a usable life expectancy of one year or greater.
-No more than 30% of the total award budget may go to fund the purchase of permanent equipment.
+No more than 30% of the total award budget may be used for the purchase of permanent equipment.